Different Ways to Set Tile: A Visual Guide

 Vertical Staggered

 A vertical staggered pattern takes the same idea as a horizontal offset and rotates it so the tiles run upright with their joints staggered between columns.
 The vertical orientation draws the eye upward and makes ceilings feel taller, which is why it has become a popular choice for showers and accent walls.
+This pattern works especially well with subway tile and many 12” x 24” tiles, depending on the specific material and layout.

 Straight Joint

 Every tile lines up perfectly with the tiles around it, forming a clean grid of grout lines.
 This pattern feels modern and architectural, and it works especially well when you want the tile itself to be the focal point.
-Because the grout lines are so visible, precise layout planning is essential to get a flawless finished look.
+It is also the required layout for large-format 24” x 48” tile, since offsetting tiles of that size can create lippage issues.

 Vertical Soldier